Do you feel like your Pinterest strategy isn’t bringing the results you need?

 Speaking of long lifespans, here’s another awesome benefit of pinning:

-When you get your Pinterest strategy on point, you’ll see long-term results that ramp up.
+With the right Pinterest marketing strategy, you’ll see long-term results that ramp up.

-Once you gain some traction on Pinterest, you’ll see more and more blog traffic (with less effort invested!).
+Once you gain traction on Pinterest, you’ll see more and more blog traffic (with less effort invested).

-That said, don’t grow impatient or start to doubt your pinning strategy if you don’t see big enough results right away.
+That said, don’t feel impatient or doubt your pinning strategy if you don’t see big results right away.

 Before we start: This is what you need

-Before we start building your Pinterest strategy, there are three essential points you need to consider:
+Before we start building your Pinterest strategy, be mindful of these three essential points:

-- First, make sure you’ve started a self-hosted blog or website.
+- Make sure you’ve started a self-hosted blog or website.
 It’s the only way to turn your blog into a successful online business.

-- Second, think about your readers.
+- Know your readers.
 Figure out exactly who your blog target audience is.
 This will help you find the same audience to target on Pinterest.

-- And third, follow a clear pattern for writing the perfect blog post every time you publish new content.
+- Follow a clear pattern for writing the perfect blog post every time you publish new content.
 This will help you save a bunch of your valuable time.

 With that out of the way, let’s start with your Pinterest blog traffic strategy!